AlvinA27/homework-1/README.md

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol?https
-* What is the host?
+* What is the host? wikipedia.org
-* What is the port number?
+* What is the port number?443
-* What is the path?
+* What is the path?/Greek_alphabet
-* What are the query parameters?
+* What are the query parameters?none
-* What is the fragment?
+* What is the fragment?#Glyph_variants

 ### 9. HTTPS

-What does the S stand for in HTTPS?
+What does the S stand for in HTTPS?Secure

 Why is HTTPS better than HTTP?
+More Security

 Should all web pages use HTTPS?
+Yes

 ## Webpages